|Objective||Learning to compile, structure and document academic output that exists in another form than (only) the written form.|

 |Objective||Understanding the principles and organization of science, understanding the limits of what is acceptable in science, understanding academic careers paths, and understanding the importance of creativity in scientific research.|

 |Examination||Final project, written paper, presentation, homework assignments, student participation in class, attendance.|

-Student participation is high, with multiple homework assignments, a final research project and presentations.
-Class attendance is compulsory.
-Participants must do a final research project and write a paper about this.
+The course format is rather intense and student participation is high, with multiple writing assignments, a final research project and presentations.
+Class attendance is compulsory and an active in-class attitude is expected.